ISHADJ/Alphabet-Recogntion/README.md

 # Content :

-The database consists of 26 folders (A-Z) containing handwritten images of 2828 pixels, each alphabet in an image centered in a box of 2020 pixels.
+The dataset consists of 26 folders (A-Z) containing handwritten images of 2828 pixels, each alphabet in an image centered in a box of 2020 pixels.
 Each image is saved as a gray scale Kernel CSV To Images contains a script for converting CSV file to real images in .png format in a standard folder.